tsis-mobile-technology/tmsg-v5/README.md

-# angular-socket-io-chat
+# kakao 1:1 chat

-An example chat application made with Angular and Socket.io (and NodeJS, ExpressJS and MongoDB).
+An chat application made with Angular and Socket.io (and NodeJS, ExpressJS and MongoDB(MySQL)).

 ## Highlights